Javascript

 User-Agent Localization

 An IP address lookup is a way to get the location of websiate visitors.
 We usually use public IP lookup services/APIs for this solution.
 Some of this are paid services and some are free.
+Examples include IP Geolocation API, IPinfo and GEOIP DB.
+They provide the data in various formats as well, such as JSON, XML and CSV.
+We'll be using IP Geolocation API for this example.

 Web Component